EarthBound Beginnings: Reception

 Cassandra Ramos of RPGamer praised the game's graphics and music, and considered it among the console's best, with "rich, ... nicely detailed" visuals, Peanuts-style characters, and "simple but effective" audio.
 In contrast, she found the battle sequences aesthetically "pretty bland" and, otherwise, the game's "least interesting" aspect.
 Overall, she found Mother "surprisingly complex ... for its time", and considered its story superior to (but less "wacky" than) its sequel.
 She especially recommended the game for EarthBound fans.
+Two reviewers in Famitsu complimented the music, while one said the monsters in the game were particularly cute.

+In Famicom Hisshoubon, Akihito Tomisawa wrote that the game would have been superior if Itoi was the only one in control of the project.
 Parish credited Itoi for the game's vision and compared his ability and literary interests with American author Garrison Keillor.
 Parish felt that Itoi's pedigree as a writer and copywriter was well suited for the space-limited, 8-bit role-playing game medium, which privileged Mother ahead of other games written by non-writers.
 USgamer's Parish noted how the game's non-player characters would "contemplate the profound and trivial" instead of reciting the active plot.
 He added that the game's lack of an official North American release has bolstered the reputation and revere of its immediate sequel.

 While Parish said Mother's script was "as sharp as EarthBound's", he felt that the original's game mechanics did not meet the same level of quality.
 Mother lacked the "rolling HP counter" and non-random encounters for which later entries in the series were known.
 Parish also found the game's balance to be uneven, as the statistical character attributes and level of difficulty scaled incorrectly with the game's progression.
 Rose Colored Gaming, a company that made custom reproductions of the NES cartridge, noted that the Japanese release's was more challenging than the unreleased English localization.
 RPGamer's Ramos similarly found balance issues, with a high number of battles, difficult enemies, reliance on grinding, and some oversized levels.
 Parish wrote earlier for 1UP.com that in comparison to EarthBound, Mother is "worse in just about every way", a clone where its sequel was "a satirical deconstruction of RPGs".
 He wrote that the game's historical significance is not for its actual game but for the interest it generated in video game emulation and the preservation of unreleased games.